vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "When the going gets tough, the tough get going."
 > 1. "Believe you can, and you're halfway there." - Theodore Roosevelt
 > 1. "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
-> 1. "Don’t be discouraged.
-It’s often the last key in the bunch that opens the lock."
 > 1. "Your time is limited, don’t waste it living someone else’s life." - Steve Jobs
 > 1. "If you are not willing to risk the usual, you will have to settle for the ordinary." - Jim Rohn
 > 1. "What we achieve inwardly will change outer reality." - Plutarch